-Today our PR series is visiting Denmark.
+Today our PR interview series is visiting Denmark.
 According to the map we posted some weeks ago, many people associate “Danish” with nice pastry.
-In PR the little Nordic country has developed a taste for Online communication, Social Media and other alternatives to classical PR as Jess Myrthu reports.
+In terms of PR the little Nordic country has developed a taste for online communication, social media, crisis communications and other alternatives to traditional PR services, as Jess Myrthu reports.

 * The series is based on phone or face-to-face interviews and written input, therefore please excuse language mistakes which might reflect foreign language influences.